cozy/cozy-stack/docs/settings.md

 ### GET /settings/disk-usage

-Says how many bytes are used to store files.
+Says how many bytes are available and used to store files.
+The `is_limited` field informs whether or not the total size is limited or not.
+When not limited the `total_size` is 0.

 #### Request